-During the year ended December 31, 2017, the Foundation instituted a management fee policy in order to help fund the cost of managing restricted funds.
+In 2017, the Foundation instituted a management fee policy in order to help fund the cost of managing restricted funds.
 Per the policy, endowment funds are assessed a 1% annual management fee calculated using the three year rolling average of the market value of each endowed fund.
 Donor designated contributions are assessed a one-time fee of 5%, excluding gifts for scholarships.
-Total management fees for 2018 and 2017 approximated \$11,100 and \$15,000, respectively, and are included in contributions without donor restrictions.
+Total management fees for 2019 and 2018 approximated \$2,950 and \$11,100, respectively, and are included in contributions without donor restrictions.